 I'm a PhD candidate in the MIT Department of Brain and Cognitive Sciences, supervised by Josh Tenenbaum.
 My research centers on structured Bayesian modelling for concept learning and perception, both with the goal to develop better computational models of human cognition and to develop more interpretable and robust machine intelligence.
 My technical interests include probabilistic programming (for specifying knowledge) and deep learning and meta-evolutionary algorithms (for using it).

-That said, I am increasingly worried about the implications of machine intelligence, and the ways that it's likely be used by the society it comes of age in.
-I think it's well-justified to be very concerned about things like rapid unemployment, data privacy, computational propaganda, and particularly the interaction of these against a growing backdrop of authoritarian politics, economic inequality, and ecological crises.
-If you're thinking about how to increase the probability that AI ends up being a net-positive for the world, I'd really like to hear from you.
+That said, I'm increasingly worried about the implications of stronger machine intelligence, and the ways that it's likely be used by the society it comes of age in.
+I think it's well-justified to be concerned about things like unemployment, data privacy and computational propaganda, and particularly their interaction against the rising backdrop of economic inequality and authoritarian politics.
+If you're thinking about how to improve the prospects of AI as a force for good in the world, I'd love to hear from you.

 SketchAdapt: paper (ICML 2019)

 with Max Nye, Josh Tenenbaum, Armando Solar-Lezama

 Tutorial on Bayesian Inference In Generative Models: video (CBMM, 2018)

 with Maddie Cusimano